 RzUZw.
 Next, we can see the subroutine

-Now, since we got an overall idea of how the document will pull out other data from the Comments section to make it work together we now have to focus on finding that section so that finally it can form a complete macro.
+Now, since we got an overall idea of how the document will pull out other data from the Comments section to make it work together, we have to focus on finding that section so that finally, it can form a complete macro.
 But how we are going to find that Comments section?
-Worry not I got you covered.
+Worry not.
+I got you covered.

-Before we do that let’s just extract the macro what we saw earlier and save it in a separate file called
+Before we do that, let’s just extract the emotet macro that we saw earlier and save it in a separate file called

-The next best approach towards extracting information from any sample is to always look at the metadata of the sample.
-Metadata can provide you with tons of information related to a particular file and attackers mostly hide their payload in the metadata as it is not visible to the user when he/she views the document or any file.
+The next best approach to extracting information from any sample is to always look at the sample’s metadata.
+Metadata can provide you with tons of information related to a particular file, and attackers mostly hide their payload in the metadata as it is not visible to the user when he/she views the document or any file.
 You have to use some sort of tool to view the metadata part.

-In my case, I was lucky enough to see that the attacker has hidden the large blob of obfuscated code in the metadata of a file in the Comments section.
+In my case, I was lucky enough to see that the attacker had hidden the giant blob of obfuscated code in the metadata of a file in the Comments section.

 This is where the main macro will be pulling out a few other data from the comments section.
 Let’s save the metadata to a text file